This post may contain affiliate links. Read the full disclosure here.

 This vegan pesto pasta recipe is flavorful, satisfying, quick, and also easy to make!
 In addition, it's plant based, gluten free, oil free, dairy free and made with vegan cashew pesto!

 This vegan pasta comes together quickly so it's perfect for lunches or weeknight dinners.
-You can also make the pesto ahead of time and then add it to pasta for a quick meal.
+You can also make the pesto ahead of time and then add it to pasta for a quick meal just like my nut free pesto pasta.

 You can also really customize this dish by adding some vegetables like asparagus.
 If you love easy pasta dishes, you can also try my vegan lemon pasta, one pot pasta, vegan mac and cheese, no boil pasta bake, vegan baked ziti or mushroom pasta!